2008–09 Texas A&M Aggies men's basketball team

-The 2008–09 Texas A&M Aggies men's basketball team represents Texas A&M University in the 2008–09 NCAA Division I men's basketball season.
-The team is led by second-year head coach Mark Turgeon, who coached the team to a 25–11 record and an NCAA tournament appearance in his first season.
+The 2008–09 Texas A&M Aggies men's basketball team represented Texas A&M University in the 2008–09 NCAA Division I men's basketball season.
+The team was led by second-year head coach Mark Turgeon, who coached the team to a 25–11 record and an NCAA tournament appearance in his first season.

 The Aggies went 14–1 in nonconference play, with wins over Alabama, Arizona, and LSU; the one loss was handed by Tulsa.

 Leading into the season

 Josh Carter and Bryan Davis received preseason Big 12 honorable mention.
 The team did not make the top 25 of the preseason AP or Coaches polls, though received votes.

 During the 2009 signing period, the Aggies signed Naji Hibbert, Khris Middleton, Kourtney Roberson, and Ray Turner, who are all listed in the Rivals.com Top 150 prospects for the class of 2009.
 Hibbert, a Rivals four-star, is the highest-ranked recruit at No. 88.
 The recruiting class placed 23rd in the Rivals' early signing period national rankings compiled on 12 November 2008.
 ESPN's recruiting services ranked the class 25th in November as well.